 One man who has kept himself at the front of technology as it has developed for DJs is Jazzy Jeff.
 From being an original turntablist pioneer, to putting his name to features in DJ controllers that help beginners get started in scratching, and now to stems, Jeff has always looked forward as a DJ.

 Want Jeff as your tutor?
-Check out our upcoming course: DJ Jazzy Jeff’s How To DJ Right
+Check out his course with Digital DJ Tips: DJ Jazzy Jeff’s How To DJ Right

 So when we saw him endorsing Algoriddim’s Neural Mix Pro app, we were keen to speak to him on this subject.
 In this video interview, Jeff reveals his three tips for using stems in DJing.
 It’s great info for DJs wondering what they should be doing with the stems features in their DJ software, or with standalone stems apps.